-6. Prompt Feedback Form Responses While Your Audience is Engaged Engage your audience to complete the feedback form immediately after their experience or interaction.
+6. Prompt Feedback Form Responses While Your Audience is Engaged experience or interaction.
 People are more likely to provide feedback when the experience is fresh in their minds.
 This approach capitalizes on the immediacy and relevance of their thoughts and feelings.
 For example, if the feedback is about a public event, having stations with tablets or volunteers with clipboards at the exit points can encourage attendees to share their thoughts right away.
 When online, this can be done by including 5 minutes at the end of your event for people to complete the form before the call ends.